-subject to paragraph 3.5.1, where and for as long as the Customer's DSC Indebtedness exceeds [100]% of the Customer's DSC Credit Limit:
+subject to paragraph 3.5.1, where and for as long as the Customer's DSC Indebtedness exceeds 100% of the Customer's DSC Credit Limit

-the CDSP shall, where requested by the relevant Transporter, reject or refuse to accept a Supply Point Nomination or Supply Point Confirmation under TPD Section G, other than a Supply Point Renomination or Supply Point Reconfirmation or [Capacity Revision Application] submitted by the Customer;

-suspend the provision of any Individual Customer Service or Bespoke Customer Service the CDSP is providing to the Customer;
+the CDSP shall suspend the provision of any Specific Service, Additional Service or Third Party Service which the CDSP is providing to the Customer

-until such time as the Customer's DSC Indebtedness is reduced to less than [100]% of the Customer's DSC Credit Limit.
+until such time as the Customer's DSC Indebtedness is reduced to less than 100% of the Customer's DSC Credit Limit.

-Subject to paragraph 3.5.1, where and for as long as the Customer's DSC Indebtedness for the time being exceeds [100]% of the Customer's DSC Credit Limit, the CDSP may with the approval of the Committee, give notice substantially in the form set out in the DSC Credit Rules, to each Transporter to the effect that the Customer is in default of the DSC, and the CDSP may send a tothe Authority.
+Subject to paragraph 3.5.1, where and for as long as the defaulting Customer's DSC Indebtedness for the time being exceeds 100% of the Customer's DSC Credit Limit, the CDSP may convene a meeting of the Committee and the Committee may authorise the CDSP issuing a [DSC Default Notice]to the defaulting Customer and where the Committee authorises the issuing of such notice the CDSP will send a [DSC Default Notice] to:

+the defaulting Customer; and

+in the case of a defaulting Customer who is:

+a Shipper User, a copy of the notice to each Transporter and the Authority;

+in the case of a Customer who is a Transporter, a copy of the notice to the Authority.

 Payment of CDSP Invoices